 |Capacity in MW and %||Generation in GW.h and %|

-This table shows BC's electric capacity and generation from renewables in 2005 and 2015.
-The share of hydro in total capacity decreased from 85% to 84% while the share of wind increased from 0% to 3%; the share of biomass remained stable at 5%.
-The share of hydro in total generation decreased from 89% to 86% while the share of wind increased from 0% to 2% and the share of biomass increased from 5% to 6%.
+This table shows New Brunswick's electric capacity and generation from renewables in 2005 and 2015.
+The share of hydro in total capacity decreased from 22% to 21% while the share of wind increased from 0% to 7% and the share of biomass remained stable at 3%.
+The share of hydro in total generation increased from 18% to 19% while the share of wind increased from 0% to 5% and the share of biomass increased from 3% to 4%.

-FIGURE 5 Renewable Resources and Capacity in BC
+FIGURE 17 Renewable Resources and Capacity in New Brunswick

 Text version of this map

-This map shows the location and approximate capacity of renewable power plants with a capacity of at least 10 MW across BC.
-Most renewable power plants are located in the southwestern region, but several large hydroelectric plants are located in the north and east.
-Biomass plants are scattered across the province.
-Three wind farms are located in the northeastern region and one on the northern tip of Vancouver Island.
+This map shows the location and approximate capacity of renewable power plants with a capacity of at least 10 MW across New Brunswick.
+Renewable power plants are concentrated near the coasts and rivers.
+Majority of hydroelectric resources are located west, while wind resources are located east and biomass resources are scattered throughout the province.
 There are no solar resources with a capacity of at least 10 MW.

 Text version of this graphic

-This bar graph shows BC’s total electric capacity in 2005 and 2015 for all fuel sources.
-Capacity increased from 15 030 MW to 17 916 MW, with renewables increasing from 91% to 92% of total capacity.
+This bar graph shows New Brunswick’s total electric capacity in 2005 and 2015 for all fuel sources.
+Capacity increased from 4 231 MW to 4 505 MW, with renewables increasing from 25% to 31% of total capacity.

 - Date modified: